butterbot6283/Discord-MPC-Rich-Presence/README.md

            Result cached in rpc_cache.json (folder-local or project root)
 ```

-The cache key is the TMDb/MAL ID if known, or the cleaned filename for autoPoster searches.
+The cache key is the TMDb ID if known, or the cleaned filename for autoPoster searches.
 The cache is invalidated only when the `dont` setting or `groupID` changes.
 All other config toggles are applied at read time from the cached data.

 ---